 The five-part InterfaithFamily/Your Community model includes the following objectives and activities:

 The InterfaithFamily/Your Community model responds directly to what attracts interfaith families to Jewish organizations: explicit expressions of welcome, inclusive policies on participation by interfaith families, invitations to learn vs. invitations to convert, the presence of other interfaith families, programs and groups for interfaith families, and officiation for interfaith couples.
-Click here for a report on our surveys, a report on interfaith families' program preferences, our op-eds in the New York Jewish Week and the Huffington Post.
+Click here for a more detailed description of the model, for a report on our surveys, a report on interfaith families' program preferences, and our op-eds in the New York Jewish Week and the Huffington Post.

-We intend to create a national network of local community programs, leveraging our content, Network platform, officiation referral service, and trainings, programs, workshops and classes.
+The InterfaithFamily Board of Directors has approved a new Strategic Plan that calls for bringing the InterfaithFamily/Your Community model to nine communities in four years.
+We intend to create a national network of local community programs, leveraging our content, Network platform, officiation referral service, and training, programs, workshops and classes.